 This vegetable broth recipe can be made in one pot in little time for a comforting broth perfect to keep on hand for all your favorite recipes!

 - Roast (Optional).
 To get the most flavor out of your veggies, roast them before making the broth.
-To do so, arrange them in a single layer on a baking sheet, drizzle them with olive oil, add salt and pepper to taste, and roast the veggies at 425 degrees Fahrenheit for 20-30 minutes or until they are tender and browned, turning them every 10 minutes.
+To do so, arrange them in a single layer on a baking sheet, drizzle them with olive oil, add salt and pepper to taste, and roast the veggies until they’re tender and browned, turning them frequently.

 Baking Tip: If you don’t want to roast your veggies, feel free to saute them for 5-10 minutes instead.
 Or, skip cooking them altogether, and just add them to a pot!